-Use of visual aids is encouraged throughout the informed consent process to facilitate participant comprehension.
+Use of visual aids are encouraged throughout the informed consent process to facilitate participant comprehension.
 Each site should determine the most appropriate visual aids for its study population and ensure that a "kit" containing each of these aids is available in each room where informed consent discussions take place.
-Sample VR illustrations and instructions have been provided to each site to use as visual aids.
+Sample study products and vaginal ring (VR) illustrations and instructions have been provided to each site to use as visual aids.
 In addition to the visual aids decided upon at the site, it may be helpful to point out such things as a locked file cabinet, a referral clinic across the way, or a calendar on the wall.
 It may not be necessary to use each visual aid with each participant.
 Study staff should use their best judgment of each participant's information needs and how best to address those needs.